jalafel/jessicaquynh.github.io/_posts/2016-11-25-innovation.md

 ---
 layout: post
 title:  "Thoughts: On Information"
-date:   2016-11-25 20:54:00 -0400
+description: "Philosophy, computing, and language"
-categories: thoughts
+tags: [thoughts]
 ---

-There has always existed a tension between innovation and history.
+There has always existwed a tension between innovation and history.
 Even in terms of physical dynamics.
 The former is divined to move forward, imagining and usurping the future, while the latter is analyzing and uncovering the past.